Claiming by form

 If you don’t have access to a printer you can either:

-- call the People with disability line and ask us to post the form to you
+- call us on the Disability, Sickness and Carers line and ask us to post the form to you

 - go to a service centre and ask for the form.